wazuh/wazuh-documentation/source/user-manual/wazuh-indexer/index-life-management.rst

       Each shard can contain up to just over two billion documents (2^31).
 Shards between 10 GB and 50 GB usually work well for many use cases, as long as the documents-per-shard is kept below 200 million.

 The policy will be automatically added to the environment when Wazuh dashboard starts, only if there is not any other rollover policy already managing the indices.
-If you want to use a different rollover policy, you can disable the default one by setting the ``ism.rollover.enabled`` variable to ``false`` in the ``/usr/share/wazuh/config/wazuh.yml`` file before the very first start of Wazuh dashboard.
-If the policy has been already uploaded an applied to the indices, you can remove it using the Index State Management plugin.
+If you want to use a different rollover policy, you can disable the default one by setting the ``ism.rollover.enabled`` variable to ``false`` in the ``/usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml`` file before the very first start of Wazuh dashboard.
+If the policy has been already uploaded and applied to the indices, you can remove it using the Index State Management plugin.

 .. _Customizing the rollover policy:

 Customizing the rollover policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can customize the rollover policy to fit your needs.
 For example, you can change the number of documents per shard, the index size, or the index age.
-To customize the initialization values of the policy, you can edit the ``/usr/share/wazuh/config/wazuh.yml`` file **before starting Wazuh dashboard**.
+To customize the initialization values of the policy, you can edit the ``/usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml`` file **before starting Wazuh dashboard**.

     .. code-block:: yaml